Elsiewangui/phase-3-project/README.md

 Workflow:

- -Prompts for the customer ID to delete and retrieves the corresponding customer
+ -prompts for the customer ID to delete and retrieves the corresponding customer

  -If the customer exists, it deletes the record, commits changes, and confirms the deletion

- -Displays an error message if the customer is not found
+ -displays an error message if the customer is not found